ash-project/.github/AI_POLICY.md

   but do not encourage or require its use.
 The tools you use are your own business.
 - If the project you are contributing to has an AGENTS.md file, it is expected that you use it in your agent context.
 The presence of an
   AGENTS.md file does not explicitly condone or request AI usage.
+- Security and vulnerability reports are special cases whereby an LLM must not be involved in essentially any way.

 ## Your Own Voice